kerbojs/kerbojs/README.md

-# KerbalJS
+# KerboJS

-KerbalJS is a JavaScript interpreter for kerboscript, the scripting language used by kOS.
+KerboJS is a JavaScript interpreter for kerboscript, the scripting language used by kOS.